 If you’re interested in exploring countries in eastern and southern Europe, it’s very central, being just north of Greece and east of Italy.
 Americans can stay for up to a year without a visa (many others get 90 days on arrival), and the US dollar stretches a long way.

 I’ve been in Tirana, the capital and largest city in the country, for a few weeks and I’ve been impressed so far!
 It’s clean and safe, the people are fantastic, there’s good infrastructure, and it’s quite an affordable destination.

 Prior to arriving, I did plenty of reading about the major mobile carriers in Albania.

 - Vodafone is the largest, oldest, and generally most-expensive player in the market.
-It has 3G coverage throughout most of the country, with 4G in Tirana and other large cities.
+It has 3G coverage throughout much of the country, with 4G in Tirana and most other cities.

 - ALBtelecom is the smaller, scrappy carrier that commonly has incredible specials to try and gain market share.
-It has 4G in Tirana, and is apparently rapidly expanding it elsewhere.
+It has 4G in Tirana and many other cities.

 Yes, all three offer pre-paid plans!

 Some of the articles I read online were a little dated, so I did what I always do: ask locals what they use and why.

 My cab driver (there’s no Uber here) used ALB because of the price.
 He had no complaints about the service, but he never leaves the big city.
 My Airbnb host used Vodafone because it’s the oldest, and had always been reliable for him in and out of Tirana.